info441-au24/final-project-wena04/README.md

-# Group 8 Final Project
+# Group 8's Final Project Proposal
-This is the INFO 441 final project proposal for Group 8
+This is the INFO 441 final project proposal for Group 8.
+By: Anthony Wen, Jasmine Wong, Hyejin Park, Michaelangelo Labrador

 ## Project Description